vindhya/bubble-what/README.md

 # bubble-what
-A quiz that helps you choose what bubble tea to order and where you should get it in Toronto
+* A quiz that recommends a bubble tea order and where to get it downtown Toronto

-The drink and shop data is stored in firebase.
+* The drink and shop data is stored in firebase